 The four Tirthankaras, Adinath, Neminath, Parshvanath and Vardhaman Mahavir attract the most devotees and have big temples dedicated to them all over the country.
 The spectacular temple of Ranakpur in Rajasthan is dedicated to Adinath.
 The Saavira Kambada Temple in Karnataka noted for its 1000 pillars is one of the few temples dedicated to Chandraprabha, the eighth Tirthankara.
 The historic Lal Mandir dedicated to Parshvanath, the 23rd Tirthankara is right opposite the Red Fort in Delhi and was originally built in the 17th century CE.

-If you go to Palitana, you will get a chance to see all the Tirthankaras in a complex that is estimated to have as many as 823 temples, of varying size, strewn across the hill.
+If you go to Palitana, you will get a chance to see all the Tirthankaras in a complex that is estimated to have as many as 823 temples, of varying sizes, strewn across the hill.
 Each of these temples has rich carvings on the marble.
-The highest temple here is the Adishwara temple that can be reached after a steep climb - over 3,750 stone steps.
+The highest temple here is the Adishwara temple which can be reached after a steep climb - over 3,750 stone steps.